Art and Design Course Description(s)

 Survey of visual art and architecture from its pre-historic origins through the Gothic period.
 Offered alternate years.

 ARDE3280 Illustration 2: Visual Story Book (3)

 A continuation of illustrative approaches and techniques with emphasis in visual journalism, visual narrative, and portfolio development.
 Students will create a series of images with a unifying theme or narrative for exhibition and portfolio use.
 Additional instruction will be given on the business of illustration and potential career paths.
 Prerequisites: ARDE1040, ARDE2280, or instructor's approval

 ARDE3330 Teaching Art in the K-8 School (3)

 Introduces elementary education majors to theoretical and practical experiences necessary for incorporating a discipline-based art education program into the elementary school curriculum.
 This course may include actual teaching experiences.
-(See EDUC3330) Fees: Additional fee required.
-Prerequisites: Instructor's approval, Program admission required.
+(See EDUC3330) Prerequisites: Instructor's approval, Program admission.

 ARDE3340 Design History: Industrial Revolution to Contemporary Design (3)

 An examination of the history, process and practice of design from the middle of the 18th century to the new millennium.
-Objects, designers, history and culture which led to the birth and development of the design profession will be addressed, along with its influences in art, architecture, science and industry.
-Fees: Additional fee required.
+Objects, designers, history and culture which led to the birth and development of the design profession will be addressed, along with design's influences in art, architecture, science and industry.

 ARDE3360 Graphic Design 3: Advanced Practice (3)